 "I love the peacock feather and what it represents, so that’s why I chose that design.

-"My favourite piece of kit is the women’s tights in the collection.
+"My favourite piece of kit in the winter collection was the women’s tights.
 I know that’s not the most design-led but they’re just so comfortable.
 I’ve not found any tights that match it, so in winter that’s what I wear day in day out.

 Photo: Beardy McBeard